New simple $\eta$-torsion families of elements in the stable stems: Methods

 \section{Methods}

 For the rest of the paper, everything is implicitly $2$-local.
 Let $S$ denote the sphere spectrum.
-The finite complexes $C$, $Y$, and $A_1$ are defined via cofiber sequences \eqref{eq:S-S-C}, \eqref{eq:C-C-Y} and \eqref{eq:Y-Y-A1} where $\eta$ is the first Hopf invariant one map, $\cdot 2$ is the degree two map, and $v$ is a fixed $v_1$-self-map of $Y$ \cite{DM81}.
-The choice of $v_1$-self map is irrelevant in this work.
+The finite complexes $C$, $Y$, and $A_1$ are defined via cofiber sequences \eqref{eq:S-S-C}, \eqref{eq:C-C-Y} and \eqref{eq:Y-Y-A1} where $\eta$ is the first Hopf invariant one map, $\cdot 2$ is the degree two map, and $v$ is a $v_1$-self-map of $Y$ \cite{DM81}.
+When the choice of $v_1$-self-map affects the action of $v_1$ on an element in $\tmf_*Y$, we always pick the self-map which makes the element simple $v_1$-torsion.